wso2-extensions/identity-organization-management/README.md

 - Note the changes in `ASSIGNED_AT` column in these three scenarios.

-- Even if there exists a **mandatory** organization-user-role mapping, the same user can assign the same role as a non-mandatory role and vice-versa.
+- Even if there exists a **forced** organization-user-role mapping, the same user can assign the same role as a non-forced role and vice-versa.
-- For example, the user `U1` can assign role `R1` to organization `A` as a mandatory role and assign `R1` as non-mandatory without including sub-organizations.
+- For example, the user `U1` can assign role `R1` to organization `A` as a forced role and assign `R1` as non-forced without including sub-organizations.
 - After that, the database table `UM_USER_ROLE_ORG` will look like this.

   |UM_ID|UM_USER_ID|UM_ROLE_ID|UM_TENANT_ID|ORG_ID|ASSIGNED_AT|MANDATORY